gbrylinski/sinatra_jsonapi_microservice_template/README.md

 docker build --force-rm --no-cache -t demo_service:0.0.1 .
 ```

-after some... time our image is ready to use.
+after few (hundred) seconds our image is ready to use.
 Now it's time to run it:

 ```bash
 cd demo_service